plenoptic-org/plenoptic_presentations/README.md

 To upload, run `python osf_files.py upload PRESENTATION_DIR/assets.tar.gz`.
-Depending on how you configured the OSF client, it may ask for your password (or give you permission denied if you do not have upload permissions to the projct).
+Depending on how you configured the OSF client, it may ask for your password (or give you permission denied if you do not have upload permissions for the project).
 (This will *not* delete the tarball afterwards.)

 ### Download